 Now think of the space around the Sun as divided into spherical shells of 1 light-year thickness centered around the Sun.
 Again a star is said to be in a spherical shell if the star's center of gravity is in it.
 As the stars in the nearest spherical shell go out, at the same time the stars in the spherical shell just outside the farthest visible spherical shell, light up for the first time.
 Those are not new stars, in fact those stars had already died now, more than 10 billion years after T= 0; the light of their ignition at time T=0 has only reached us now because of the great distance.

 And this goes on forever.
-Olbers rightly noted that each spherical shell per unit time casts the same amount of starlight onto Earth as any other spherical shell of the same thickness.
-As a result, the brightness of all stars in the nearest spherical shell (which is disappearing) and the brightness of all stars in the most distant spherical shell (which appears) will be equal.
+Olbers correctly noted that each spherical shell per unit time casts the same amount of starlight onto Earth as any other spherical shell of the same thickness and center.
+As a result, the brightness of the nearest spherical shell with visible stars (which is disappearing) and the brightness of the most distant spherical shell with visible stars (which is appearing) will be equal.
 As a result, the total brightness of the observed starlight will remain constant over time.

-And that result agrees neatly with the result from the previous paragraph.
-However, the starlight that falls on Earth will in the course of time be supplied by more and more stars at larger and larger distances.
+And that result agrees neatly with the result from the thought experiment.
+However, in the course of time the starlight that falls on Earth will be supplied by more and more stars at larger and larger distances.
 Even though the stars themselves are no longer there, their light still haunts until the end of time.

-Also in the universe as we know it now, there will come a day when all the gas and all the dust that can contract into stars, indeed has done so and all the stars that have been formed finally have burned up.
+Also in the universe as we know it, there will come a day when all the gas and all the dust that can contract into stars, indeed has done so and all the stars that have been ignited finally have burned up.
 Let's for convenience set this at 10^12 years after T = 0 (just a number, no try to be accurate!)
-Then one can transform Olbers' universe into a more realistic one by setting N to the average number of all stars that eventually had come to shine in a certain cubic lightyear.
-Subsequently one translates the entire lifetime of each star along the time axis to its proper place in time.
-Finallly one considers the first 10^12 years instead of the mentioned 10 billion years after T = 0.
-The reasoning further is analogous.

 Reviving Olber's paradox